From Weibel seeds to collisionless dynamos beyond pair-plasmas

 At the final time step (right panels), we observe that the $\beta_e$ distribution is effectively limited by equipartition between the energy of the magnetic field and the bulk flows (the latter being calculated at its initial value, which remains representative in the saturated phase).

 Notably, as seen by comparing the upper and lower panels, the pressure anisotropies achieved are significantly affected by the closure parameter $k_{0,e}$, somewhat unsurprisingly since the closure drives the system towards isotropic pressure.
 Without such regularization (lower panels), non-negligible pressure anisotropies can develop during the Weibel instability phase, as the instability has not started to saturate yet; see Fig.~\ref{fig:brazilk0e1}d.
-During the dynamo growth phase, some fraction of the plasma gains even higher anisotropies, especially at lower beta values, see Fig.~\ref{fig:brazilk0e1}e, with the anisotropy decreasing towards higher $\beta_{e,\|}$ values, reminiscent of typical Brazil plots.
-However, here, the significant anisotropy values reached appear at unusually high (i.e., higher than order unity) $\beta_{e,\|}$ values.
-This indicates that, in this phase of the simulation, the effective pitch-angle scattering rate caused by pressure anisotropy driven high-beta instabilities is not sufficiently high to pin the anisotropy to stability limits.
-This is consistent with observations in dynamo simulations performed for pair plasmas kinetically by \citet{Zhou_2024}, and also similar to the kinetic ion dynamics in hybrid simulations of \citet{StOnge_2018}.
+During the dynamo growth phase, some fraction of the plasma develops even higher anisotropies, especially at lower beta values and in the $p_{e,\perp}/p_{e,\|} > 1$ direction; see Fig.~\ref{fig:brazilk0e1}e.
+This is consistent with nearly adiabatic electron behavior, where approximate magnetic moment conservation correlates $p_{e,\perp}$ with the overall increase in magnetic field strength.
+The anisotropy decreases toward higher $\beta_{e,\|}$ values, reminiscent of typical Brazil plots.
+However, here the significant anisotropy values appear at unusually high (i.e., greater than order-unity) $\beta_{e,\|}$.
+This behavior indicates that, in this phase of the simulation, the effective pitch-angle scattering rate caused by pressure anisotropy driven high-beta instabilities is not sufficiently high to pin the anisotropy to stability limits.
+This behavior is consistent with observations in dynamo simulations performed for pair plasmas kinetically by \citet{Zhou_2024}, and also similar to the kinetic ion dynamics in hybrid simulations of \citet{StOnge_2018}.

 In the saturated phase (right panels), the pressure anisotropy is significantly reduced compared to the growth phase, for both $k_{0,e}$ values.
 This behavior indicates an effective pitch angle scattering, even though most of the electrons are magnetized by the large-scale magnetic fields.
 The scattering may be due to instabilities, as well as a magnetic field line geometry exhibiting sharp turns acting as scattering centers \cite{Walters_2024,Rosin_2011}.